-Medicaid And Long-Term Care
+Medicaid And Long-Term Care Planning

-Having to place a loved one in a nursing home is a difficult and emotional decision for any family.
-Many times, families are also confronted with the complexity of the Medicaid application process at the same time.
 Clients often are under the impression they can do nothing to protect their assets from the costs of long-term care, but with careful planning, much can be done to safeguard assets for the spouse remaining at home and even to preserve a legacy for one’s children.
 Medicaid planning is best when done early, but much can still be done even at the time of admission to a nursing home.

 Frequently Asked Questions About Medicaid Planning

 Planning for long-term care can be overwhelming, especially when it comes to understanding Medicaid eligibility and asset protection.
 Below are some common questions about Medicaid planning and how it can help safeguard your future.
+For legal advice, I welcome you call me at my office in Fort Wayne to schedule an appointment.

 What is Medicaid planning, and why is it important for long-term care?